RockmanEXEZone/chaudloader/README.md

 function bnlc_mod_loader.read_dat_contents(dat_filename: string, path: string): string

+-- Writes the given data into a .dat file.
+--
--- Writes the given data into a .dat file. function bnlc_mod_loader.write_dat_contents(dat_filename: string, path: string, contents: string)
+-- Note that this does not mutate the original .dat file on disk, but for all intents and purposes to both the game and the mod loader it does. function bnlc_mod_loader.write_dat_contents(dat_filename: string, path: string, contents: string)

 -- Reads the contents of a file from the mod folder.